DIY Mango Body Butter Recipe

 DIY Mango Body Butter Instructions:

-1. Your first step is to fill your pot with water so it’s about 1/3 -1/2 full and your glass bowl can sit in it half immersed.
+- Your first step is to fill your pot with water so that your glass bowl can sit in it half immersed.
 Then take your shea butter and mango butter and place them in glass bowl.
 Turn your stove on to medium heat and bring the water to a low boil to melt your butters down.
 Stir often while melting.

-2. When the butters are completely melted, carefully remove your glass bowl from the pot of hot water.
-Stir in the almond oil and 20-25 drops of mango essense oil.
+- When the butters are completely melted, carefully remove your glass bowl from the pot of hot water.
+Stir in the almond oil and 20-25 drops of mango essential oil.

 - All the mixture to cool by chilling in the fridge for about 20 minutes.